 Green light reflex

 On this pair running shoes, you can see the opposite: more wear on outer edge of heels.
-This indicates a typical green-light reflex which means weight is on outer edge of foot, legs are externally rotated (feet point outward), and can also include an arched back.
-They might be bowlegged.
+This indicates a typical green-light reflex which means weight is on outer edge of foot, inversion of the ankles, and legs externally rotated (feet point outward).
+It typically also includes an arched back and legs may be bowlegged.
 The person wearing these shoes will likely have tight (and sore) back muscles, both in the lower and upper back (so likely tight shoulders as well).

 Here is a photo of the same shoes, from a different angle.
 You can see the wear is on the outside edges of the shoes, and the right shoe has a lot more wear that the left (it looks like a different sized shoe!).
 This imbalance means there is likely another pattern involved, and that is called the trauma reflex.
 This shows up as unevenness in weight in one side of body over the other, i.e. there is a favoured side, usually due to habit, injury or surgery.
 I do know that this person had knee surgery several years ago on his right knee.
 Even though this surgery was necessary and helpful, it is still trauma to the body: a spastic tightening reaction occurs in the muscles surrounding the site of injury or surgery (in an effort to protect area).
 This person likely has complaints with the right side of the body: could be in shoulder, hip, leg, knee or foot.

 Most of us have a combination of these reflex patterns in our body.
 But there is usually a dominant pattern.
 The good news is that this is not permanent, and can be changed, by re-educating the muscles, through Somatics.